The most common arguments against ethical fashion and why they’re BS

 ethical fashion

-Affordability, feasibility of making a difference, and the negative effects of boycotting fast fashion are bought up in what are often very strong rebuttals against buying ethical fashion.
+Affordability, the feasibility of making a difference, and the negative effects of boycotting fast fashion are brought up in what are often very strong rebuttals against buying ethical fashion.

 affordable ethical fashion